puneethere/webservicesproject/README.md

 To deploy the application, you first need to produce the archive to deploy using the following Maven goal:

-    mvn package
+    mvn clean compile install

-You can now deploy the artifact to JBoss AS by executing the following command:
+You can now deploy the artifact to JBoss AS by executing the following command from EAR project directory:

     mvn jboss-as:deploy